At Middleton

-At Middleton is a 2013 American romantic comedy film directed by Adam Rodgers and starring Andy García, Vera Farmiga, Taissa Farmiga, and Spencer Lofranco.
+At Middleton is a 2013 American romantic comedy film directed by Adam Rodgers and starring Andy García, Vera Farmiga, Taissa Farmiga, and Spencer Lofranco in his film debut.
 Written by Glenn German and Adam Rodgers, the film follows a man and a woman as they meet and fall in love while taking their children on a college tour.
 The film had its world premiere at the Seattle International Film Festival on May 17, 2013.
 It was released in a limited release and through video on demand on January 31, 2014 by Anchor Bay Films.